Hafpaf/How-to-git/README.md

 It is also possible to edit the config file in git with `git config --global --edit`

+## Pull Request
+When colaborating with others, it can be a good idea to create a new branch for major edits in your code while also being able to merge new edits from your colaborators.
+#### 1. Create new branch
+'''git checkout -b <branch_name>'''
+#### 2. Write your code.

+#### 3. Switch branch
+'''git checkout master'''
+For

 Also read:
 * https://blog.osteele.com/2008/05/my-git-workflow/